Laboratory of Applied Surface Science

 Head of Laboratory:

-At the Institute of Metals and Technology (IMT), the Laboratory of Surface Engineering and Applied Surface Science bridges fundamental research in materials science with applied industrial challenges.
+At the Institute of Metals and Technology (IMT), the Laboratory of Applied Surface Science bridges fundamental research in materials science with applied industrial challenges.

 Our mission is to understand and control the processes that occur on the surfaces of metallic and inorganic materials, as the surface often determines the material's overall functionality.